 The Commission is funded partially by the UK and US governments, with additional support coming from a variety of individual and institutional partners.
 The work of the Commission is governed by a Board of Commissioners and is carried out by a small team of full- and part-time staff.

 The US-UK Fulbright Commission offers special Summer Institutes for US citizens to visit the UK.
 These summer programs provide the opportunity for US undergraduates to visit the UK on a three, four, five or six week academic and cultural summer program.
 Participants in these programs will get the opportunity to experience an exciting course of study at a highly regarded UK University, explore the culture, heritage and history of the UK, and develop their academic ability by improving presentation, research and communication skills.
-Currently, there are nine choices of programs at the following locations.
+Currently, there are eight choices of programs at locations below.
+(Please note that the Nottingham Trent program will not be held this year).
 Students may apply to only one program at a time.
-Duration of program and application due dates are indicated for each program.
+Duration of program and application deadlines (some are 2/23/16; some are 2/26/16) are available on the Summer Institutes website.

 The majority of costs are covered, including round-trip US-UK airfare, tuition and fees at the host institution, accommodation and meals, and in some cases, a small daily allowance